-How to Properly Select and Apply DuPont Rubber to Substrate Bonding Adhesives
+How to Properly Select and Apply DuPont Rubber to Substrate Adhesives

 Reading Time: 3 minutes

 Proper preparation and handling are critical to ensuring the integrity and reliability of the bond.
 Improper handling can lead to bond failure, product malfunction, and even harm to employees and customers.
-This blog shares tips for selecting the best adhesive and application process to ensure strong, long-lasting adhesion.
+This blog shares tips for selecting the best adhesive and application process to ensure strong, long-lasting adhesion when using rubber-to-substrate adhesives.

 2. Maintaining proper storage conditions

-After selecting the right adhesive, maintaining proper storage conditions is the next vital step in delivering the best bonding performance.
+After selecting the right adhesive, maintaining proper storage conditions is the next vital step in delivering the best bonding performance with rubber-to-substrate adhesives.
 DuPont adhesives should be kept sealed and in a dry environment when they aren’t in use.
-Generally, they should be stored between 60°F and 80°F.
+Generally, they should be stored between 60 °F and 80 °F.

 3. Completing all necessary preparations